southdakotamines-datascience/nasa-thehardrock/README.md

 ## Meteor Madness
 [Link to team](https://www.spaceappschallenge.org/2025/find-a-team/the-hard-rock/?tab=details)
 ## Overview
 This project takes a hypothetical meteorite and predicts the damages done if the meteorite hits the Earth surface.
-Using [NOAA's earthquake dataset from year 2000](https://www.ngdc.noaa.gov/hazel/view/hazards/earthquake/event-data?minYear=2000), we can predict a variety of outcomes using XGBoost.
+Using [NOAA's earthquake dataset from year 2000 to now](https://www.ngdc.noaa.gov/hazel/view/hazards/earthquake/event-data?minYear=2000), we can predict a variety of outcomes using XGBoost.
 By first taking a meteorite's mass and velocity, we can calculate the energy released by the meteorite and convert it to a value on the moment magnitude scale (Mw).
 Then, given a Mw magnitude, predict the consequences.

 ## Features
 - Customize a hypothetical asteroid by changing mass and volume through a user-friendly interface of inputs and sliders